ros-industrial/industrial_training/gh_pages/_source/session3/ros2/1-Workcell-XACRO.md

     > Inspect the UR-provided xacro files at `~/ros2_ws/src/Universal_Robots_ROS2_Driver/ur_description/urdf`.
 In particular, compare `ur_macro.xacro` with `ur.urdf.xacro`.
 This is a common design pattern: one xacro file defines a macro that can be called to generate a component of the workcell, while a different xacro file _calls_ that macro to actually create the final URDF model.

- 1. Locate the xacro file that defines the "ur_robot" macro and include it in your newly renamed `workcell.xacro` file.
-Add this include line near the top of your `workcell.xacro` file, beneath the `<robot>` tag:
+ 1. Locate the xacro file that defines the "ur_robot" macro and include it in your newly renamed `workcell.urdf.xacro` file.
+Add this include line near the top of your `workcell.urdf.xacro` file, beneath the `<robot>` tag:

     ``` xml
     <xacro:include filename="$(find ur_description)/urdf/ur_macro.xacro"/>